 |Class 9||Various dangerous substances and objects||UN 3268|

-Since the logistics of transporting dangerous goods are very complicated and subject to strong regulations, we cannot transport dangerous goods that are transported in tanks or in bulk.
+The logistics of transporting dangerous goods is very complicated and subject to strict regulations.
+For this reason, we cannot transport dangerous goods that are transported in tanks or in bulk.
 Waste is also generally excluded from transports with Cargoboard.
-In our GTCs we have further detailed our transport regulations in detail in our GTCs.
+We have explained our transport regulations in detail in our GTCs.

 How much does it cost to ship dangerous goods with Cargoboard?

-You can easily calculate the cost of your dangerous goods transport using our Cargoboard platform.
-Simply enter the pickup and destination locations, as well as the dimensions and weight of the goods to be shipped, and calculate your transport price without obligation.
+You can easily calculate the costs for your dangerous goods transport via our platform Cargoboard.
+Simply enter the collection and delivery location as well as the dimensions and weight of the goods to be transported and let us calculate the transport price without obligation.

-What is dangerous goods and what is there to consider?
+What is a dangerous good and what should be considered?